sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 We cannot shuffle the data since we are dealing with time series data which have a chronological dependence.

 The results found from the model can be trusted because for all but the first data point we have the original **next trading day's closing adjusted stock price**.
 We can easily compare the actual and predicted.
 However, i would have liked to predict within a few cents instead of around 60 cents.
 It is entirely possible that this model is susceptible to noise and perturbations.
-Let me explain this; the last 20 odd training days have been interesting for Broadcom, it is involved in a proxy fight with Qualcomm, then there are concerns over Iphone shipments, then there seems to be a sector rotation in stocks from tech to Financials so the model may be susceptible to events.
+Let me explain this; the last 20 odd training days have been interesting for Broadcom, it is involved in a proxy fight with Qualcomm, then there are concerns over Iphone shipments, then there seems to be a sector rotation in stocks from Tech to Financials so the model may be susceptible to events.

-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_
+My final model is better than the benchmark.
+However, we can see that though we get an improvement it is not within cents.
+High frequency traders these days are able to leverage algorithms and detect minute market inefficiencies and make cents on a stock.
+So in that respect, i expect there to exist several other propriety models that will perform better.

 ## V. Conclusion